acousticrobot/web-16/_pages/toki-pona/lesson-05-modifiers.md

 ### thin blocks: ni

-Remember in lesson 1 we said syllable glyphs can be used instead of glyph blocks?
-As a glyph block, ni is pretty square, but as a syllable it is tall and thin.
-This can be useful when ni is used as a modifier.
-Take a look at how ni works here as a syllable block and above as a glyph block.
+Remember we said syllable glyphs can be used instead of glyph blocks?
+As a glyph block, _ni_ is pretty square, but as a syllable it is tall and thin.
+This can be useful when _ni_ is used as a modifier.
+Take a look at how _ni_ works as a glyph block above and a syllable block below .
 This can offer you a variety of ways to fill the given space in any situation.

 {% include image_dictionary.html definitions=page.ni_versions %}